Protecting waterways from pollutants

 These are Sydney’s raingardens and 118 of them have now been installed to treat stormwater, protect local waterways and green inner-city streets.
 The City of Sydney is committed to maintaining high water quality and reducing stormwater pollution discharging into Sydney Harbour and Botany Bay.

 These beautiful green gardens play a very important role.
-The City now has over 2,300 square metres of raingardens across Sydney to filter out pollution and contribute towards the our targets to reduce sediment reaching our waterways by 50 per cent by 2030.
+The City now has over 2,300 square metres of raingardens that filter out pollution and contribute towards our targets to reduce sediment reaching our waterways by 50% by 2030.

 The raingardens are one of many water related projects being delivered by the City in streets, parks, ovals and community centres.
 These initiatives replace mains water use with alternative sources and reduce discharge to the ocean.

 The self-watering gardens are installed often when new traffic public works improvements are made to the City’s streets.
 They are typically at street corners in the space where cars cannot park, and they replace what was once asphalt road pavement.
 By positioning them at such locations, the City also improves pedestrian safety by reducing the road crossing distance.